 - Expressed interest in a research career

-- Available to attend the activities of the Minority Research Scholars Program in late October 2022, including the Child Neurology Foundation Symposium and the Child Neurology Society Annual Meeting
+- Available to attend the activities of the Minority Research Scholars Program in October 2023, including the Child Neurology Foundation Symposium and the Child Neurology Society Annual Meeting

 Individuals who already have K08, K23, or K12 funding are not eligible.

 - Completed online MRSP application.
 Do not submit a separate Letter of Intent.